gap-packages/SimplicialSurfaces/README.md

 git clone https://github.com/gap-packages/NautyTracesInterface.git
 ```

-Then install NautytracesInterface by running the `install.sh` file in the newly created NautytracesInterface directory.
+To install NautytracesInterface you can run the `install.sh` script in the newly created NautytracesInterface directory.
 For more information we refer to the package itself.

 For using the Package, call
 ```